akvo/akvo-form-print/README.md

 ### Troubleshooting

-If you encounter an error like:
+Common issues and solutions:

+1. System Dependencies Error:
 ```
 OSError: cannot load library 'libgobject-2.0-0': libgobject-2.0-0: cannot open shared object file: No such file or directory
 ```
-This means the system dependencies are not properly installed.
-Please make sure to install the system dependencies mentioned above before installing the Python package.
+Solution: Install the required system dependencies as shown above.

+2. PDF Generation Issues:
+If you encounter problems with PDF generation, ensure all system dependencies are properly installed.

 ## Quick Start